On the Effectiveness of Sampled Softmax Loss for Item Recommendation: Experiments

-We report the overall results in Table~\ref{Table:comparion_all_loss}.
-We have the following observations: \begin{itemize}[leftmargin=*] \item Among the compared losses, BCE Loss performs worst on all four datasets, which suggests the limitations of pointwise objective.
+Comparing the best performance each loss can achieve in Table~\ref{Table:overall_comparion}, we have the following observations: \begin{itemize} \item Among the compared losses, BCE performs worst on all four datasets, which suggests the limitations of pointwise objective.
 Specifically, as it approaches the task as a binary classification machine learning task, fitting the exact value of labels may introduce noise in item recommendation.
-BPR loss consistently performs better than BCE Loss, verifying the superiority of pairwise objective to capture relative relations among items.
-Both SM Loss and CCL Loss have significant gains over BCE Loss and BPR Loss on Yelp2018 and Amazon-Book datasets.
-A common point of SM Loss and CCL loss is that they both compare one positive sample with multiple negative samples.
+BPR performs better than BCE in most cases, verifying the superiority of pairwise objectives to capture relative relations among items.
+Both SM and CCL have significant gains over BCE and BPR on Yelp2018, Amazon-Book, and Alibaba-iFashion datasets.
+A common point of SM and CCL is that they both compare one positive sample with multiple negative samples.
 This suggests that enlarging the number of negative samples during training is beneficial to representation learning.
-On Gowalla and Alibaba-iFashion datasets, SM Loss and CCL loss have on-par performance compared to BPR Loss.
+On Gowalla, SM and CCL have on-par performance compared to BPR.